|

 10 September 1840, Providence, R.I.
 Date of issue: 2 September 1893.
 Citation: Handled his battery with greatest coolness

 amidst the hottest fire.
-(See Burnside's North Carolina Expedition.)
+(See also Burnside's North Carolina Expedition.)

 The author